Seawater systems for yachts

 We usually work in Mallorca and assess interventions in other locations depending on the type of service, urgency and technical planning.

-Real problems on board
+Real system problems

 What problems do we solve in seawater systems?